cwmoss/slowfoot/docs_src/content/03-templates/28-startpage.md

 title: Start Page
 ---

-The Startpage is ether a page produced via `pages/index.php` or via a collection template, that produces the path `index`.
+The Startpage is either a page produced via `pages/index.php` or via a collection template, that produces the path `index`.

 ## Redirect